AngellusMortis/cc-updater/README.md

   * (NOTE: I only ever use Github, if you want another source code site backend such as GitLab, make an issue/PR and we can chat!)
 * Completely built on top of Git so there is versioning, version pinning, etc.
 * Automatic minification of Lua files so you can have readable source files but still download compact files for your computers
+* Easy to integrate, just copy and tweak the workflows and scripts from the [template repo](https://github.com/AngellusMortis/cc-updater-template) and you should be good to go!

 ## Install